COMPETITION FEES 2023

 Dance World Cup is recognized by CID.
 See the CID Panorama.
 CID (International Dance Council) is the only organization in the world representing dance that is recognized by UNESCO (United Nations Educational Scientific and Cultural Organization).

-CID membership is required by June 1 to participate at Dance World Cup.
-Studio fees are $160 US for the studio plus $80 US for a studio representative.
-Individual fees for independent entries is $45 US for youth under 25 years of age, and $80 US for other independent competitors.
+CID membership is encouraged to participate at Dance World Cup.
+Studio fees $160 US plus $80 US for a studio rep. Individual fees for independent entries is $45 US for youth under 25; $80 US for other independent competitors.
+Email CID Executive Secretariat for more info firstname.lastname@example.org.
+CID also offers International Certification of Dance Studies.

 Mona D'Amours, Director, Dance World Cup describes dance in Canada at the 48th CID World Congress, Avignon, France, November 9 -13, 2016 Discover Dance in Canada.